faris-k/DimeNet-Periodic/README.md

 This work was supported by funding from the Undergraduate Research Opportunities Program at the University of Utah.
 Please note that this is very much a work in progress.

 ## Performance Metrics
 Matbench datasets were split using five-fold nested cross-validation as described by [Matbench v0.1 documentation](https://hackingmaterials.lbl.gov/automatminer/datasets.html#benchmarking-and-reporting-your-algorithm).
+Each fold has a 60-20-20 split for training, validation, and test data respectively.

 |Matbench Dataset|Target Property|MAE|
 |---|---|---|